top of page

 • Your professional network.
 Our networks are the best business resources we have.
 And I'm not only talking about other therapists but also different healthcare providers and professionals in different fields.
 Creating strategic relationships can open possibilities for an additional income stream as well.

-This is where I would start first to understand the real situation of your business.
+This is where I'd start first to understand the real situation of your business.
 Armed with this reality and facts, you'll start seeing the opportunities and the potential for your private practice before you actually start listing ideas.

 Separate your ideas into Passive and Active income streams